JochenFM/MS3_VideoLibrary/README.md

 1. From the repository, click **Code**.
 2. In the **Clone >> HTTPS** section, copy the clone URL for the repository.
-3. In your local development environment, open Git Bash.
+3. In your local IDE, open Git Bash.
 4. Change the current working directory to the location where you want the cloned directory to be made.
 5. Type `git clone`, and paste the URL copied in Step 2.